AdaCore/learn/content/courses/intro-to-ada/chapters/imperative_language.rst

 .. attention::

-    The Get_Line function allows you to receive input from the user, and get the result as a string.
+    The :ada:`Get_Line` function allows you to receive input from the user, and get the result as a string.
 It is more or less equivalent to the :c:`scanf` C function.

-    It returns a String, which, as we will see later, is an :ref:`Unconstrained array type <UnconstrainedArrayTypes>`.
+    It returns a :ada:`String`, which, as we will see later, is an :ref:`Unconstrained array type <UnconstrainedArrayTypes>`.
 For now we simply note that, if you wish to declare a :ada:`String` variable and do not know its size in advance, then you need to initialize the variable